shah-in-boots/notes/README.md

 | templates | Obsidian templates |
 | temporary | brief notes that are fleeting |

+The literature file uses Zotero-integrated articles, which are annotated as I read them, based on [[permanent/Zotero Guide|Zotero Guide]].

 # Note Classification

 ## Categories